 No problem!

-While the machine translation isn’t accurate, it does the job pretty well.
-You can select 100’s language combinations to encourage you to move ahead.
+While the machine translation isn’t accurate, it does the job well.
+You can select 100s of language combinations to help you move forward.

 (ii) Transliteration

-In short, it converts the words or phrases in one language into another, keeping the pronunciation intact.
+In short, it converts words or phrases from one language into another while preserving their pronunciation.

 Suppose you’re learning one of the character-based languages like Mandarin, Japanese, or Korean.
 You don’t know how to pronounce the sentence.

-Try transliteration, and it will show the pronunciation in the readable roman based language you understand, for instance, English.
+Try transliteration, which shows the pronunciation in a readable Roman-based language you understand, such as English.

 (iii) Correction